XRPLF/xrpl-dev-portal/docs/concepts/tokens/decentralized-exchange/index.md

 The XRP Ledger has possibly the world's oldest _decentralized exchange_ (sometimes abbreviated "DEX"), operating continuously since the XRP Ledger's launch in 2012.
 The exchange allows users to buy and sell [tokens](../index.md) for XRP or other tokens, with minimal [fees](../../transactions/fees.md) charged to the network itself (not paid out to any party).

-**Caution:** Anyone can [issue a token](../../../tutorials/how-tos/use-tokens/issue-a-fungible-token.md) with any currency code or ticker symbol they want and sell it in the decentralized exchange.
+{% admonition type="warning" name="Caution" %}Anyone can [issue a token](../../../tutorials/how-tos/use-tokens/issue-a-fungible-token.md) with any currency code or ticker symbol they want and sell it in the decentralized exchange.
 Always perform due diligence before buying a token, and pay attention to the issuer.
-Otherwise, you might give up something of value and receive worthless tokens in exchange.
+Otherwise, you might give up something of value and receive worthless tokens in exchange.{% /admonition %}

 ## Structure